ca-mantis-shrimp/Todoist.nvim/docs/project_list_spec.md

 Meaning the beginning of each file will start with the following line:
 `# Inbox`

+More importantly, when we think about the lack of whitespace, we will see this throughout the various notation levels to distinguish between the various nesting levels for various concepts
+Meaning, instead of relying on whitespace to tell if a comment is under a project or the child project, we will use the recurring notation instead so a comment for a root project is `+` while the comment for a child project is `++` and so on.

 ## Hierarchy
 One of the primary features given by todoist is the ability to define a nested hierarchy of projects, giving users the ability to nest several projects under a single project